 The Discover it® Cash Back and Citi Double Cash® Card are good examples of cards with both short- and long-term value.
 In addition to the balance transfer deal, they have robust cashback programs.

-The information related to the Wells Fargo Reflect® Card and Discover it® Cash Back has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Wells Fargo Reflect® Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.